ChrisVelasco0312/poc-component-library/proof-of-concept.md

 ### **Phase 2: Building Our First Component (`Button`)**

-Now we create our first reusable component as its own package.
+Now we create our first reusable component as its own package. **Important: Components will NOT contain their own stories - those will live in the docs app.**

 **Step 1: Create the `button` Package**